What Is Rayon Fabric & Is It Sustainable?

 Rayon is sometimes used as a cheaper substitute for cotton.
 While they may be found in similar products, like underwear, activewear, and some industrial items, there are some differences worth noting.

-- The colorfastness of rayon isn’t as strong as cotton and colors might fade quicker.
+- The colorfastness of rayon fiber isn’t as strong as cotton and colors might fade quicker.

-- Cotton is far more durable than rayon.
+- Cotton is a more durable fabric than rayon.
 It’s also stronger, especially when wet (whereas rayon loses some of its strength when wet).

-- Rayon is also very flammable, whereas cotton isn’t as prone to catching fire.
+- Rayon fabric is very flammable, whereas cotton isn’t as prone to catching fire.

-- Rayon can mimic silk—cotton would have a hard time resembling a fancy silk dress.
+- Rayon can mimic peace silk—cotton would have a hard time resembling a fancy silk dress.

 If choosing between traditional cotton and traditional rayon, well… is there an Option C?